-Although spider crab stocks are little studied potting for crabs has minimal impact on the environment and the current level of fishing is unlikely to have a detrimental effect on the stocks.
+Spider crabs are caught by inshore fishermen using pots or nets.
+Studies by Cornwall Inshore fisheries and Conservation Authorty show that this fishery appears to be sustainable.
+Potting for spider crabs has minimal impact on the environment and pot caught spidercrabs are recommended by Cornwall Good Seafood guide.
+Net caught crab is arguably less sustainable as there are issues with by catch of non target species such as crawfish, rays, cetaceans and sharks.
 Minimum landing sizes and licences for shell fishing are set by Cornwall Inshore Fisheries and Conservation Authority (CIFCA) who monitor and regulate this fishery.
 This is an underutilzed species and the majority of the spider crab catch is exported to Spain.
 It would benefit small scale, sustainable fishermen if a better UK market for this species could be developed.

 Pots are low impact and selective.
 Undersized catch can be returned safely and the pots don't damage the seabed.Learn more